Project-Counter/cop5/source/04-reports/03-title-reports.rst

    * - YOP
      - All years (default), a specific year in the format yyyy, or a range of years in the format yyyy-yyyy.
 Use 0001 for unknown or 9999 for articles in press.

-       Note that the COUNTER_SUSHI API allows the specification of multiple years and ranges separated by the vertical pipe (“|”) character.
+       Note that the COUNTER API allows the specification of multiple years and ranges separated by the vertical pipe (“|”) character.
      -
      -
      -